-- KEEP GUARD IN PLACE and in working order.
-REMOVE ADJUSTING KEYS AND WRENCHES.
-Form habit of checking to see that keys - and adjusting wrenches are removed from spindle before turning tool on.
-Tools, scrap pieces, and other debris can be thrown at high speed, causing injury.
-KEEP WORK AREA CLEAN.
+- KEEP GUARD IN PLACE and in working order. - REMOVE ADJUSTING KEYS AND WRENCHES.
+Form habit of checking to see that keys and adjusting wrenches are removed from spindle before turning tool on.
+Tools, scrap pieces, and other debris can be thrown at high speed, causing injury. - KEEP WORK AREA CLEAN.
 Cluttered areas and benches invite accidents. - DO NOT USE THE MACHINE IN A DANGEROUS ENVIRONMENT.
 The use of power tools in damp or wet locations or in rain can cause shock or electrocution.
 Keep your work area well-lit to avoid tripping or placing arms, hands, and fingers in danger. - KEEP CHILDREN AWAY.
 All visitors should be kept at a safe distance from work area.
-Your shop is a potentially dangerous environment.
-MAKE WORKSHOP CHILDPROOF with padlocks, master switches or by removing starter - keys.
+Your shop is a potentially dangerous environment. - MAKE WORKSHOP CHILDPROOF with padlocks, master switches, or by removing starter keys.
 The unauthorized start-up of a machine by a child or visitor may result in injury. - DON'T FORCE TOOL.
-It will do the job better and be safer at the rate for which it was - USE RIGHT TOOL.
+It will do the job better and be safer at the rate for which it was designed. - USE RIGHT TOOL.
 Don't force tool or attachment to do a job for which it was not designed.
 Using the incorrect tool or attachment may result in personal injury. - WEAR PROPER APPAREL.
-No loose clothing, gloves, neckties, rings, bracelets or other jewelry to get caught in moving parts.
+No loose clothing, gloves, neckties, rings, bracelets, or other jewelry to get caught in moving parts.
 Non-slip footwear is recommended.
 Wear protective hair covering to contain long hair.
-Air vents may cover moving parts and should also be - ALWAYS USE SAFETY GLASSES.
-Everyday eyeglasses are NOT safety glasses.
-Also use face or dust mask if cutting operation is dusty.
-ALWAYS WEAR CERTIFIED SAFETY EQUIPMENT: - ANSI Z87.1 eye protection (CAN/CSA Z94.3) - ANSI S12.6 (S3.19) hearing protection - NIOSH/OSHA/MSHA respiratory protection - SECURE THE WORKPIECE.
-Use clamps or a vise to hold the workpiece on the table and against the fence or when your hand will be dangerously close to the blade [within 6" (152 mm)].
-It is safer than using your hand and it frees both hands to operate tool.
+Air vents may cover moving parts and should also be avoided.